-Aren't They the same?
+Craft vs. Micro Brews: Aren't They the Same?

-There are commonalities when talking about craft beer and micro-brewed beers but there are also great differences.
-The two terms are interchanged often because they are so darn confusing.
+There are commonalities when talking about craft beer and micro-brewed beers, but there are also great differences.
+The two terms are often interchanged because they are so darn confusing.
 Let us start with the definitions of a micro-brewery and a craft brewery.

-The fad of calling low production breweries craft breweries instead of micro-breweries is just a common error.
+The fad of calling low-production breweries craft breweries instead of micro-breweries is just a common error.
 The terms are used erroneously.
 The terms that should stand are micro-brewery and macro-brewery to differentiate a brewery based on production amount.
 Craft beer is a product, and a good one at that, not a measure of size.
 This misconception also happens because some beer drinkers automatically assume that a micro-brewery uses craft ingredients and this, as we have just shown, is not always true.

 Great Lakes Brewing Company operates on this philosophy.
 They strive to use environmental practices that achieve a sustainable and profitable business.
 Great Lakes Brewing Company celebrates all things local when possible.
-The brewery currently manages two organic farms and has qualified themselves as a craft brewer of distinction.
+The brewery currently manages two organic farms and has qualified itself as a craft brewer of distinction.

 Now that the differences between a micro-brewed beer and a craft beer have been defined, you are now allowed to kick back and enjoy a favorite beer of your choice.